stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

       + The IP address for the LDAP server in Ubuntu is configured as **10.103.152.11**.
 Modify the field **uri ldap** in nslcd.conf according to your network configuration.
         > _uri ldap://10.103.152.11/_

       + The modification above is done in OpenBmc build time.
-If you would like to modify **uri** in OpenBmc run time, follow the instructions below after logging into Poleg in the console program (like Tera Term) with the root account (root/0penBmc).
+If you would like to modify **uri** in OpenBmc run time, follow the instructions below after logging into BMC in the console program (like Tera Term) with the root account (root/0penBmc).
-        > _The console program is used to display a debug console provided by Poleg._
+        > _The console program is used to display a debug console provided by BMC._

         ```
         vi /etc/nslcd.conf